ossf/wg-orbit/README.md

 ## Join the Community

-1. Star this repository to stay updated
+1. Watch this repository to stay updated
 1. Review the [active technical initiatives](./CHARTER.md#active-technical-initiatives) to see where you can contribute
 1. Join [Slack](https://openssf.slack.com/archives/C08NJTFAL74) and introduce yourself
 1. Join a working group meeting